Bridlington Town A.F.C.: Recent times

-Towns 3rd season back in the NCEL saw an 18 game unbeaten run lift Town to finish Division One Runners Up and gained promotion to the Premier Division.
-The 2002 – 2003 season started with a continuation of the good form and 14 straight wins in all competitions.
-Town also reached the 4th Qualifying round of the FA Cup, losing away at Conference side Southport, and the 1/4 final of the Vase, losing away at League rivals and eventual Vase winners Brigg Town.
-Another incredible run of league form saw Town lose only one of the last 26 games and the Club finished as Champions with a fantastic 20 point winning margin to gain promotion to the Unibond League for 2003–2004.
+Towns' third season back in the NCEL saw an 18-game unbeaten run lift.
+Town to finish Division One Runners Up and gained promotion to the Premier Division.
+The 2002–03 season started with 14 straight wins in all competitions.
+Town also reached the fourth Qualifying round of the FA Cup, losing away at Conference side Southport, and the quarterfinal of the Vase, losing away at League rivals and eventual Vase winners Brigg Town.
+Town lost only one of the last 26 games and the club finished as champions with a 20-point winning margin, advancing to the Unibond League for 2003–04.

-Winter postponements and the cup success saw Town playing three games each week through March and April and the heavy toll caused Town to “sacrifice” the cup success for the league title.
-To ensure promotion, Gary Wilkinson of Wilkinson Caravans, the main sponsor, also secured the purchase of Bridlington Town AFC Ltd from the former owners thus ensuring the future of the club.
-The season in the Unibond Division One saw injuries and suspensions take their toll in the second half of the season but the club finished in 11th place to complete A third successive promotion, this time to the Unibond Premier Division, that was due to the reorganisation of the league and meant the new club had returned to the status held by the former club when they folded, and had achieved this in just ten seasons.
+Winter postponements and the cup success saw Town playing three games each week through March and April.
+To ensure promotion, Gary Wilkinson of Wilkinson Caravans, the main sponsor, secured the purchase of Bridlington Town AFC Ltd. from the former owners, thus ensuring the future of the club.
+The season in the Unibond Division One saw injuries and suspensions take their toll in the second half of the season, but the club finished in 11th place to complete a third successive promotion, this time to the Unibond Premier Division, that was due to the reorganisation of the league.
+The new club had returned to the status held by the former club when they folded, and had achieved this in just ten seasons.

-Gary Wilkinson was unable to continue with the club any longer due to financial constraints, and Pete Smurthwaite, of PBS Construction, bought the club. and after the resignation of Billy Heath Pete also has a spell as Town Manager but brought in Paul Marshall.
-Things did not work out for Marshall and he was replaced by the management team of Ash Berry and Paul Stoneman with the help of Coach Grant Crookes who after a year in charge were also replaced by the temporary charge of former Grimsby Town defender Mark Lever with the help of Peter Smurthwaite Town finished bottom of the UniBond league and were relegated back to the Northern counties east league.
+Gary Wilkinson was unable to continue with the club any longer due to financial constraints, and Pete Smurthwaite, of PBS Construction, bought the club.
+After the resignation of Billy Heath Pete, he brought in Paul Marshall.
+Marshall was replaced by the management team of Ash Berry and Paul Stoneman, with the help of Coach Grant Crookes.
+After a year in charge, they were also replaced by the temporary charge of former Grimsby Town defender Mark Lever, with the help of Peter Smurthwaite Town finished bottom of the UniBond league and were relegated back to the Northern counties east league.